 Set in 18 acres of land this hidden gem is perfect to escape to when you fancy a bit of quiet time.
 With over 8000 plants, some from Scotland but most grown in the wild around the world, in the summer it’s a treat for the eyes.
 With glasshouses, a herb garden, a 17th century garden and the recent addition of a veg garden you could easily wile away a few hours here.
 The Rock Garden with it's unusual alpine plants is gorgeous and the Peace Garden, which was built to commemorate the founding of the United Nations is beautiful in the winter and smells fantastic.
 The Tropical House and The Mediterranean House are both warm, colourful and fun to explore.
 Entry costs £6 per adult and under 18's are free.

-Kingsbarn Distillery is located 6 miles outside St Andrews.
+There are now a few whisky distilleries in Fife but Kingsbarns Distillery was the first one for many years.
+It's located 6 miles outside St Andrews.
 This new distillery and visitor centre is in the ideal location for all the golf fans wanting a dram after the game.
 The building, the cafe and the areas of the tour are all brilliantly designed and this is a must do for any whisky lovers visiting St Andrews.
-Dreamt up by local golf caddie Douglas Clement he teamed up the Wemyss Family and set about creating Fife's first whisky distillery.
-Now, three years down the line, the long-awaited whisky is almost ready.
+Dreamt up by local golf caddie Douglas Clement, he teamed up the Wemyss Family and set about creating Fife's first whisky distillery.
+Now, three years down the line, the long-awaited whisky is ready.
 Darnley's Gin Distillery is the Wemyss family's newest venture and is situated just behind the whisky distillery.
 There are three whisky tours to chose from and two gin tours.

 Fisher and Donaldson